 Symptoms may be relieved by:

 Children may not want to eat or drink because they find it difficult to swallow.
 Drinking enough fluids is vital to prevent dehydration.
 Children might refuse juices since the acidity can cause irritation of the blisters.
+Salty foods may also cause irritation.
 Ice cream, cold milk, or yogurt (including frozen yogurt) can provide nutrition and fluids as they are easier to swallow and do not irritate the blisters.

 The blisters generally heal by themselves.
 Avoid popping the blisters.
 Also, contact with the fluid from the blisters increase the chance of infection for those around you.
 It is best to leave the blisters alone.